Apples and Their Health Benefits.

-Almost 7,500 varieties of apples are present around the world with 2,500 of those varieties available in the United States alone.
-In fact, the fruit is the second most valuable fruit in the country next to oranges.
+Almost 7,500 varieties of apples are present worldwide, with 2,500 available in the United States alone.
+The fruit is the second most valuable fruit in the country, next to oranges.

-Apples are undoubtedly famous too, especially in literature and the arts.
-Author Rebecca Rupp puts it in her The History of the “Forbidden” Fruit article written for the National Geographic, no other fruit appears so frequently in art, literature, and probably, daily conversations.
+Additionally, apples are undoubtedly famous, especially in literature and the arts.
+No other fruit appears as frequently in literature, art, and discussions daily, according to author Rebecca Rupp in her The History of the “Forbidden” Fruit article for National Geographic.

-It poisoned Snow White and almost killed her if not for the kiss of her prince.
-Writers Robert Frost, Christina Rossetti, Emily Dickinson, and Dylan Thomas have written poems about apples.
+If not for the kiss from her prince, it poisoned Snow White and would have killed her.
+Poets including Robert Frost, Christina Rossetti, Emily Dickinson, and Dylan Thomas have all written poems on apples.

-Gothic German sculptor Daniel Mauch had Venus hold an apple in one of his works, Venus Holding an Apple.
-Renaissance painter Lucas Cranach the Elder painted The Virgin and Child Under an Apple Tree.
-And in Flemish painter Crispin van den Broeck‘s Two Young Men, one was holding an apple.
+Venus Holding an Apple is a sculpture by Gothic German sculptor Daniel Mauch that features Venus holding an apple.
+Lucas Cranach the Elder painted The Virgin and Child Under an Apple Tree during the Renaissance period.
+In Crispin van den Broeck‘s Two Young Men, one of the men is holding an apple.

-The fruit may not cure all diseases like the magic apple from Samarkand in The Arabian Nights, but it can keep the doctor away somewhat.
+The fruit may not be able to cure all diseases like the magical apple from Samarkand in The Arabian Nights, but it can help keep the doctor away.

-An apple can lower low-density lipoprotein (LDL) cholesterol by 40 percent.
-It can also reduce the risk of heart disease.
-According to a study in the Journal of Functional Foods at Ohio State University, eating one a day for four weeks can reduce LDL.
-This is due to an antioxidant in the fruit that has a profound effect on reducing the risks of heart disease.
+Apples can reduce low-density lipoprotein (LDL) cholesterol by 40%.
+It may also lower the risk of cardiovascular disease.
+According to a study published in the Journal of Functional Foods at Ohio State University, eating one a day for four weeks can reduce LDL.
+This is due to an antioxidant in the fruit that profoundly lowers the risks of heart disease.

-An antioxidant found in apples can even help reduce cellular death due to oxidation and inflammation of the neurons.
-The Journal of Alzheimer’s Disease recommends apple juice to increase the production of the essential neurotransmitter, acetylcholine, in the brain.
+An apple’s antioxidant can even help reduce cellular death caused by oxidation and neuroinflammation.
+For example, the Journal of Alzheimer’s Disease recommends apple juice to increase the production of the essential neurotransmitter acetylcholine in the brain.

-Likewise, they also lower the risk of type 2 diabetes.
-In fact, the Harvard School of Public Health examined the diets of 200,000 people.
-They found that consuming five or more apples a week reduces the development of type 2 diabetes by 23 percent.
+They also reduce the risk of type 2 diabetes.
+For example, the Harvard School of Public Health studied 200,000 people’s diets.
+They discovered that eating five or more apples per week reduces the risk of developing type 2 diabetes by 23%.

-Aside from the doctor, an apple a day can also keep the dentist away.
-Apples contain three grams of both soluble and insoluble fiber which can stimulate the gums.
-Additionally, chewing on them produces saliva in the mouth that rinses bacteria and food particles away.
+Aside from the doctor, an apple a day can help you avoid the dentist.
+Apples have three grams of soluble and insoluble fiber, both of which can stimulate the gums.
+Chewing on them also produces saliva in the mouth, which rinses bacteria and food particles away.

-So, snack on this superfood today for better overall health.
+Snack on this superfood today to improve your overall health.